How much internet speed do you need? That depends on how you plan on using your internet connection.

 CenturyLink provides an alternative to the primary providers (Viasat and HughesNet), serving Colstrip with a maximum download speed of 80 Mbps.
 Wired broadband isn't the only choice for Internet service for residents of Colstrip. fixed wireless providers such as WispWest.net are able to achieve 35 Mbps or more via wireless links.
 Aside from home Internet, there are 2 providers in the city offering enterprise-level subscriptions such as point-to-point connectivity or custom fiber loops.
 We list every provider with business services on their site, but home providers often have business options as well.

-DSL is the main network type present in Colstrip that residents should consider.
+DSL and Fiber is the main network type present in Colstrip that residents should consider.
 Input your address into the search tool above to search our database for more detailed results.

 Internet Statistics 2021